 I found the team at iRefi was like a second college experience for me.
-I was mentored here and greatly appreciate the mentorship from Blandon and Brandon (both were top 15 advisers before they were 30) and was taught the industry from the bottom up.
+I was mentored here and greatly appreciate the mentorship from Blandon and the team who taught me the industry from the bottom up.
 I started in a background part-time role where I was requesting docs and following up bankers.
-I have ‘grown up’ at iRefi, I have rotated through the business learning all I could from servicing teams, settlement teams and customer-facing adviser teams.
+I have ‘grown-up’ at iRefi, I have rotated through the business learning all I could from servicing teams, settlement teams and customer-facing adviser teams.

 My parents used to own property but they do not anymore.
 I remember as a kid finding out our home was a leaky building, and being unsure about everything that was going on.
 Eventually, we moved out.
 Now I look back and wonder what other options we had – and what we could have done differently.
 This experience had a huge impact on my life and it motivates me to help people buy their first home, or manage their life to see them keep their homes.
 I enjoy helping other people not make the same mistakes that affected me.
 In my evenings and weekends, I love to unplug from finances and plug into my guitar or keyboard to make music.

 The most challenging part of the job is that it requires effective collaboration, I can’t get a great result without you, and customers struggle to get a great result without the independent expert advice I provide.
 Like any team, each party needs to come to the party.
 Me being me is that I get emotionally involved with my clients, this leads to huge highs but can also lead to some lows when we don’t get the result we were fighting for.